 Chicken Alla Potentina: Today, we move to Basilicata, a land that I had the opportunity to explore during my campervan holiday last year.

 A place, Basilicata, where traditions are still deeply rooted.
 Authentic cuisine with simple and genuine products.

-Specifically, we are in Potenza, the capital of the region, defined the city of stairs precisely because of the continuous intersection of floors and gradients.
+Specifically, in Potenza, the capital of the region, we defined the city of stairs precisely because of the continuous intersection of floors and gradients.

 The awakening of the Potenza cuisine takes place only between the late 50s and the early 60s of the 1900s.
-A great cultural awakening brought many men of culture to the city and this led to the birth of taverns and the great turning point of the Potenza cuisine.
+Then, a tremendous cultural awakening brought many men of culture to the city, leading to the birth of taverns and the great turning point of the Potenza cuisine.

 22 Luglio 2019 translated from the blog viaggiandoatavola i luoghi e le tradizioni enogastronomiche